-He even recognizes that with an 'excessive rate of accumulation' 'the bureaucracy becomes the regulator and chief (sic) director of accumulation20, that the 'central political, economic and military administration' has exclusive 'controlling power over the social surplus product'21, and that the 'Soviet leaders' 'deliberately chose to base themselves on the interests of privileged minorities rather than those of the mass of the workers, in order to give the necessary impetus to industrialization'.22
+He even recognizes that with an 'excessive rate of accumulation' 'the bureaucracy becomes the regulator and chief (sic) director of accumulation'20, that the 'central political, economic and military administration' has exclusive 'controlling power over the social surplus product'21, and that the 'Soviet leaders' 'deliberately chose to base themselves on the interests of privileged minorities rather than those of the mass of the workers, in order to give the necessary impetus to industrialization'.22 are told that on the contrary, 'Soviet planning... is real planning, insofar as the totality of industrial means of production is in the hands of the state, which can thus centrally decide the level and rate of growth of production and accumulation.23 In even less space we make the transition from a bureaucracy organized as 'regulator and ... director of accumulation', which is nothing if not a productive role, to a bureaucracy whose key characteristic is 'bourgeois norms of distribution'.

 Typically, none of this means anything in terms of the analysis as a whole.
-Within fourteen pages of reading that 'international the 'emphasis . . . on determines competition' quality ... productivity ... rationalization ... high rate of growth', determines in other words the content of the Plans, we are told that on the contrary, 'Soviet planning ... is real planning, insofar as the totality of industrial means of production is in the hands of the state, which can thus centrally decide the level and rate of growth of production and accumulation.23 In even less space we make the transition from a bureaucracy organized as 'regulator and ... director of accumulation', which is nothing if not a productive role, to a bureaucracy whose key characteristic is 'bourgeois norms of distribution'.
+Within fourteen pages of reading that 'international competition' determines the 'emphasis...on quality...productivity...rationalization...high rate of growth', determines in other words the content of the Plans, we